-For writers, poets and artists everywhere, these vivid descriptions can even be a terrific trigger for their own works.
+For writers, poets, and artists everywhere, these vivid descriptions can even be terrific prompts for their own works.
 If nothing else, they allow us to look at the people in our lives — real and fictional — through a more acutely-observant lens, and, perhaps, understand the subtleties in their moods and needs.

 The three excerpts presented below are not necessarily the best ones from the book — mainly because it was hard to pick any as “the best”.
 Yet, they are representative of Gendler’s writing here and, hopefully, they will whet your appetite to read more.

 What I like particularly about these three excerpts is how Gendler paints or creates characters or situations that most of us can immediately identify with.
-And, these are well-rounded and multi-dimensional — so that the positive qualities have some negative traits and vice versa.
+They’re well-rounded and multi-dimensional so that the positive qualities have some negative traits and vice versa.
 Isn’t that just how life is, after all?
-Nothing is inherently good or bad in itself.
+Nothing is entirely good or bad in itself.

 Yet, of course, our abilities to look beyond the obvious in other people, in ourselves and in whatever life has to offer us are rarely as sharp as we’d like them to be.
 Indeed, as George Eliot famously wrote in ‘Middlemarch‘:

 If we had a keen vision and feeling of all ordinary human life, it would be like hearing the grass grow and the squirrel’s heart beat, and we should die of that roar which lies on the other side of silence.
 As it is, the quickest of us walk about well wadded with stupidity.